anguslin/mcp-capitol-trades-server/README.md

 ### `get_buy_momentum_assets`

-Get assets with high buy momentum from politician trading activity.
+Get assets (stocks, ETFs, mutual funds, bonds) with high buy momentum from politician trading activity.
 Shows assets where politicians are net buyers with scoring based on volume and conviction.

 **Parameters:**
 - `limit` (optional): Number of top assets to return (default: 10, max: 50)